Learn How to Read COAST Bus Schedules

 Buses do not automatically stop at every stop.
 Usually they will only stop if there are riders waiting at the stop or if a stop request is signaled from onboard the bus.
 Departure times are not necessarily guaranteed, they are approximated based on average traffic conditions.

-Some stops listed on the schedule will be listed as [On Call].
+Some stops listed on the schedule will be listed as [Call].
 This means buses will not stop at these locations unless specifically requested.
-In order to request a bus at these locations, please contact COAST directly at 603-743-5777, Option 1.
+In order to request a bus at these locations, please contact COAST directly by texting 603-743-5777.
+Alternatively, you can call 603-743-5777 and select option 1.

 The most important thing to remember is that schedules are approximate - you should always get to your stop a few minutes early so you don't miss your bus!